10 Discontinued Disney Rides We Wish Could Come Back

 Although Rocket Rods wasn’t quite as much of a “thrill” ride as other attractions (and it had to drastically slow down around corners), guests still had opportunities to sightsee while zipping in and out of buildings and overlooking other nearby rides.
 Unfortunately, “the constant speeding up and slowing down took its toll on the vehicles and infrastructure,” according to Yesterland.
 “Almost immediately, the ride became better known for breakdowns and limited operating hours than for entertainment and thrills.”
 Well, it was fun while it lasted!

 Ellen’s Energy Adventure—Future World, Epcot, Walt Disney World (1996-2017)

 Ellen’s Energy Adventure in Epcot was both humorous and educational—in other words, the perfect family attraction.
 As the story goes, American comedian Ellen DeGeneres fell asleep while watching Jeopardy! and the guests were part of her dream, where she was a contestant on the show.
 Ellen soon realized the category she was being tested on was energy, which she didn’t know much about.
 Fortunately, her friend Bill Nye the Science Guy took her on a time traveling adventure through the history of energy, and the guests were along for the ride.
 According to disneyworld.disney.go.com, guests could “encounter an array of prehistoric creatures and discover how fossil fuels were formed.
 [They could] smell prehistoric swamps, narrowly escape streams of molten lava from an erupting volcano, and see if [they could] spot an embattled Ellen amidst the primordial pandemonium.”
 Want to reminisce your other favorite discontinued Disney rides?
 Check out Yesterland!
-Plus, while you won’t find these rides in the parks anymore, there are plenty of exciting new Disney attractions to look forward to in 2019.
+Next, check out how Disney World will be changing after the pandemic.